-Haz-Ed’s Work Safely At Heights Training Course is designed to assist employers and employees to develop a better understanding of working safely at heights.
+Our Working at Heights Training Course is designed to educate both employers and employees into the safe working practices of working at heights.

 - Safety practices to implement systems to prevent falls

 - Safe methods of working at height or on brittle surfaces

 - Proper use, care and storage of equipment for working at heights

 3. Working with Elevating Work Platforms (EWP)

 A range of safety topics will be covered specifically for working with Elevating Work Platforms.

 - Safe height and reach of the EWP unit

 - Safe working load of the EWP unit